t-vane/ResearchSupplements/Tiley_et_al_2022_Microcebus_lehilahytsara/README.md

 - Population structure inference
 - Demographic modeling

-Each directory contains a script from which the respective pipeline is executed, labeled by the suffic "_sub".
+Each directory contains a script from which the respective pipeline is executed, labeled by the suffix "_sub".
 Input and output files can be found in the [Dryad digital repository](https://doi.org/10.5061/dryad.dncjsxkvz).

 ### Read trimming
 `./read_trimming` contains scripts to trim demultiplexed raw sequencing reads with [Trimmomatic v0.39](https://github.com/usadellab/Trimmomatic).